Where can I take household hazardous waste?

 The handle is wobbly or broken.

-The inspection sticker or hang tag, with an expiration date, a record of checkups and/or maintenance, is missing.
+The inspection label, sticker or hang tag, with an expiration date, a record of checkups and/or maintenance, is missing.

 If replacing your extinguishers: a multi-purpose (ABC) fire extinguisher is best for the home.
 Look for the rating to be at least 2A-10B-C on the label.
 This extinguisher can be used on any type of fire commonly found in the home.
 We recommend installing an extinguisher in the kitchen and in the garage.